Hospital Mission: Content and Transmission Mechanisms as Factors Related to Patient Satisfaction in Selected U.S. Hospitals

 The results of this research will assist hospital institutions in more fully understanding organization vision, transmission, and outcomes, thus providing insights by which they can improve the effectiveness of the strategic management and planning process.
 In addition, it will provide impetus for more specific strategy formulation and implementation dealing with organizational effectiveness and patient satisfaction.
 The expectation is that with such improvements an organization would be more successful and competitive in the changing health care environment.

 Anthony, Edward C., "Hospital Mission: Content and Transmission Mechanisms as Factors Related to Patient Satisfaction in Selected U.S. Hospitals" (1995).
-Dissertations at the University of New Haven.
+Doctoral Works at the University of New Haven.
 38.